How to Find Commercial Real Estate Investors

-Early in life my parents told me to get good grades, get a good job, work hard and save your money- that was the key to success and becoming wealthy.
+My parents came from the belief (like many) get good grades, get a good job, work hard and save your money.
+That was the key to success and becoming wealthy.

 And while this conventional wisdom sounds ‘good’- when I looked at the wealthiest in the small town of Whitecourt AB- they didn’t seem to work that hard (always on vacation) and weren’t that smart (many didn’t have grade 12).